robertmuth/Cwerg/CodeGenX64/README.md

-Because memory operands can be directly encoded, spilled registers do not need to be explicitly rewritten before instruction selection.
+Because memory operands can be directly encoded, spilled registers do not always need to be explicitly rewritten before instruction selection.
+However, we will need to reserve registers for some of the rewrites.
+The current plan is to use `rax` and `xmm0`

 ### Legalization (before regalloc): conversions to two address form